jwkelley/geog418-fall2025-final-project/README.md

        y = "Latitude")
 ```

-## Combining your Climate and Events Data
+## Combining Your Climate and Events Data
 In this section you will combine the Climate and Events data by adding the density values from the Events dataset to the polygons in the interpolated surface.

 ```{r Data Cleaning, echo=FALSE, eval=TRUE, message=FALSE, warning=FALSE}